 6.40 Swimming & Hydrotherapy Pools

 The Trust is committed to ensuring the highest standards of health and safety for any swimming pools or hydrotherapy pools within its schools.
 We recognise the significant risks associated with pool operations, particularly the potential for serious incidents, and will ensure risks are managed in accordance with relevant health and safety legislation.
+Use of pop up pools all R/A must be sent to safe school before being used on site

 Risk Management and Compliance